Test in a live environment

 Works wherever you need it to.

 SendGrid, part of Twilio SendGrid, offers a cloud-based service to help customers send emails simply, streamlining communication processes.
 When you create a SendGrid account, you gain access to features like SMTP relay and API keys.
-It makes sending email messages efficiently.
-The SMTP relay is the core of this process as it makes your emails be sent from your server through SendGrid's system.
+It makes sending email messages efficient.
+The SMTP relay is the core of this process as it allows your emails to be sent from your server through SendGrid's system.
 The authenticated domain feature verifies your domain.
 As SendGrid is open source, you can access its GitHub repo and help to modify it.

 First, you need to set up SendGrid .NET in your project.
 Start by installing the SendGrid .NET package.
 Use NuGet Package Manager for this.
 Open Visual Studio, then open the Package Manager Console.
 Type the following command: